felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 Following the success I had with ResNet, I decided to also replicate the other top performer of the ILSVRC challenge -- [Inception v3](http://arxiv.org/pdf/1512.00567v3.pdf).

 I tried to train the Inception net with no modification to the configuration at all except to add a dropout before the last layer, and no surprises it overfitted very quickly.
 Then I removed some of the "modules" to reduce its size, but I found the network still overfitted significantly.
-Note that I did not attempt to reduce the filter size because I was not sure how were the number of filters were derived in the first place.
+Note that I did not attempt to reduce the filter size because I was not sure how the number of filters were derived in the first place.

 I did not ended up using the Inception network in the final ensemble.

 ### 5.3 Scaling training horizontally and Idea Validation

-Because of my late start, the neural network training duration became a huge problem.
+Because of my late start, the lengthy neural network training process became a huge problem.
 Most models used for submission **took at least 36 hours to fully converge**.
-So I bought an old GTX670 to optimize the hyperparameter for the aligner, while I use my main GTX980Ti for the classifier.
+So I bought an old GTX670 to optimize the hyperparameter for the aligner, while I used my main GTX980Ti for the classifier.

 I found that having **additional graphics card was much more helpful than having a faster graphics card**.
 So one week before the deadline, I hacked together a system that allowed me to easily **train a model on AWS EC2 GPU instances (g2.xlarge) as if I was training it locally**, by running this command.